thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ![](https://i.imgur.com/AIKsLux.png)

-Hidden files and directories are typically used by programs to store configurations settings out of sight from users.
-As a professional web developer, you'll have many of them in your home directory.
-Since most users don't want to be editing these files so they don't show up in `Finder`, but you as a software developer will be editing some these for yourself later on in the course.
+Many programs have configuration settings that they want stored out of plain sight from users.
+Traditionally, these settings are stored in hidden files and directories mostly in your home directory.
+However, as a professional web developer, you'll want to be able to modify these settings.
+Throughout this course, you'll be doing just that.

 **TIP:** In fish, the `la` command is the same as `ls -hal` only faster to type.

-### Question?

-INSERT QUESTION HERE
+## Manual pages

-## The `man` command
+### The `man` command

 How can you know what flags may be used for a given command?